Ohan Durian: Life and career

-Durian married Alice Shahmiryan.
 He was awarded the title of People's Artist of the Armenian Soviet Socialist Republic (1967) and the State Award of the ASSR.

+Later life and death

 In later years, he was a vocal critic of the Armenian government, and appeared at opposition rallies calling for the resignation of the regimes of Robert Kocharyan and Serzh Sargsyan.

 He died in Yerevan and was buried at the Komitas Pantheon in Yerevan.
-The memorial is unique and made of several layers of thick curved glass, however due to severe weather conditions water has penetrated between the hermetically sealed layers and damaged the glass.
+The memorial is unique and made of several layers of thick curved glass.
+However, due to severe weather conditions water has penetrated between the hermetically sealed layers and damaged the glass.